Deal transfers Charleston church shooter to federal custody

 COLUMBIA, S.C.
-(AP) — Authorities have agreed to transfer South Carolina church shooter Dylann Roof to federal custody following an agreement to plead guilty to state murder charges, thus avoiding a second death sentence.
+(AP) — Authorities have agreed to transfer South Carolina church shooter Dylann Roof to federal custody following an agreement that he plead guilty to state murder charges, thus avoiding a second death sentence.

-Court documents filed Sunday show Roof, his attorneys and state and federal prosecutors have agreed that Roof should be officially transferred to federal authorities.
+Court documents filed Sunday show that Roof, his attorneys and state and federal prosecutors have agreed that Roof should be officially transferred to federal authorities.
+All parties signed a document to that effect late last month, and federal prosecutors have asked U.S. District Judge Richard Gergel to order the U.S. Marshals to deliver Roof to state custody until his case there is officially wrapped up.

-Roof has been in state custody since his arrest following the slayings of nine people at Charleston’s Emanuel AME Church in June 2015.
-He’s already been sentenced to death on federal charges including hate crimes, and this agreement allows him to begin serving time in the federal system.
+Roof, 22, has been awaiting trial on state murder charges for the deaths of nine black parishioners at Charleston’s Emanuel AME Church in June 2015.
+Authorities said Roof spent months planning his attack on the historic black church, driving by the church and calling to check on service times.
+Roof sat through an hour of Bible study one Wednesday night before opening fire during a prayer, when participants’ eyes were closed, authorities said.

-Last week, Solicitor Scarlett Wilson told The Associated Press Roof had agreed to plead guilty to state charges in exchange for a life sentence.
-That hearing is set for April 10.
+Roof faced different charges from both state and federal authorities.
+Solicitor Scarlett Wilson brought charges including nine counts of murder, while the federal government charged Roof with offenses including hate crimes and obstruction of the practice of religion.

 Most Read Stories